lucky-wolf/DW2-XL/README.md

 - Set all PD to use PD icons (even though tye overlap with other PD, at least they're clearly PD)
 - Almost all planetary facilities now offer at least a small colony development boost (they all increase economic activity and are a constant investment in that world)
 - Tweaked many planetary facilities to make them more aligned with their intended function in XL
+- Strengthened Ftr and PD over 1.18.3
   - 1.5x stronger ftr weapons
   - 6x stronger pd weapons
+- Added 3 new levels of hyper drives for all 5 major technology lines

 <!-- TODO: analyze ion defenses and scale offenses to outmatch at tier-for-tier -->
 <!-- TODO: separate upper tier planetary defense installations and use higher tier weapon effects for them -->